sergeyprokhorenko/Base64UUID/README.md

 ### 2.3.
 Decoding Process

 To decode a Base64UUID string back to its canonical UUID format:
-1. Decode the 22-character Base64UUID string to obtain a 132-bit value
+1. Decode the 22-character Base64UUID string to obtain a 132-bit value.
+If decoding is not possible in a SQL query, the decoder MUST return NULL.
+Base64UUID string validation is RECOMMENDED
-2. Convert the rightmost 128-bit value back into the standard 36-character hexadecimal format of UUID.
+2. Convert the rightmost 128-bit value back into the standard 36-character hexadecimal format of UUID

 ## 3. Encoding Examples